newbreedofgeek/html5-thor/README.md

 - HTML5 Thor is built in such a way that you can use your own preferred Frameworks to develop.
 This is because we want to promote open standards and innovation and let developers try out new frameworks.

-- But if you choose your own Development Framework you still need to maintain the HTML5 Thor's "Folder Structure Integrity" to ensure the app conforms to some automated 'hooks' our build systems look for when it comes time to review and deploy your code.
+- But if you choose your own Development Framework you still need to maintain the HTML5 Thor's "Folder Structure Integrity" to ensure the app conforms to a common structure (which will assist in CI automation etc).

 - As mentioned above in the 'Folder Structure' section, you develop by working in Dev mode which is purely within the 'src/' folder.
 The root page of your app is 'index.html'.
 The **'Src' Directory Structure Rules** and **'index.html' Page Structure Rules** you need to maintain within this src folder is given below.